IamSreeman/IamSreeman.github.io/_posts/2024-07-10-love-is-discrimination.md

 <img src="{{site.baseurl}}/images/posts/Power8.jpg" width="300"/><br>
 <img src="{{site.baseurl}}/images/posts/Power9.jpg" width="300"/>

 I do not believe that a God exists.
-But if I assume the existence of a personal god, I had come to the same conclusion long before I read Vinland Saga.
+But if I assume the existence of a personal god, I had come to the same conclusion as Canute long before I read Vinland Saga.
 If I believed that a personal God existed, then it would be my moral duty to fight against him, for he is the reason for the [problem of evil](https://en.wikipedia.org/wiki/Problem_of_evil){:target="_blank"}.
+It is unforgivable if there is a God who can solve all these problems and yet chooses not to solve them.

 >“If God really existed, it would be **necessary to abolish him**.”